MicrosoftDocs/memdocs/memdocs/intune/enrollment/macos-enroll.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

  Intune supports enrollment on personal and company-owned devices.
-This article provides the preqrequisites that enable macOS device management and describes the supported enrollment methods for personal, company-owned, and VM devices.
+This article describes the supported enrollment methods for personal, company-owned, and VM devices.

-## Prerequisites
+## Enable macOS device enrollment

-Complete the following prerequisites before setting up macOS device enrollment:
+Complete the following prerequisites to enable enrollment for the people and devices in your organization.

 - [Make sure your device is eligible for Apple device enrollment](https://support.apple.com/en-us/HT204142#eligibility).
 - [Configure domains](../fundamentals/custom-domain-name-configure.md)